babasaraki/iandow.github.io/aboutme.md

 Here are a few examples of work I've published which I’m pretty proud of:

 * [www.mthoodlookouts.com](http://www.mthoodlookouts.com) - A hobby project.
 This little web app helps me be the first to know when sites on recreation.gov become available to reserve.
-It also tweets notifications, [@mthoodlookouts](https://twitter.com/mthoodlookouts).
+It also tweets notifications to [@mthoodlookouts](https://twitter.com/mthoodlookouts).

 * [appinternals.trafficmanager.net](http://appinternals.trafficmanager.net) - An interactive demo for performance monitoring software from Riverbed Technology.
 This is also a good demo of web annotations from www.walkme.com.